be-u-nik/webknight-2022/README.md

 ### Install Dependencies

-You must go to frontend,backend folders for downloading nodemodules
+You must go to frontend,backend folders for downloading all the nodemodules

 ```
 cd frontend